Noita on Steam - User reviews, Price & Information

 Noita is a magical action roguelite set in a world where every pixel is physically simulated.
 Fight, explore, melt, burn, freeze and evaporate your way through the procedurally generated world using spells you've created yourself.

-Noita is a physics, difficult and pixel graphics game developed and published by Nolla Games.
+Noita is a physics, rogue-like and pixel graphics game developed and published by Nolla Games.

 Released on October 15th 2020 is available only on Windows in 11 languages: English, French, German, Spanish - Spain, Japanese, Korean, Portuguese - Brazil, Russian, Simplified Chinese, Italian and Polish.